AI experts sharing free tutorials to accelerate your business.

 2. Segment size — Approximate number of patients and any list-level notes

-3. Key reason to come back now — New provider, new technology (CBCT, single-visit crowns, Invisalign), new insurance in-network, end-of-benefits reminder, new office location
+3. Key reason to come back now — New provider, new technology (CBCT, single-visit crowns, Invisalign), new insurance in-network, end-of-benefits reminder, new office location, Q4 use-it-or-lose-it, Q1 new-annual-maximum

 4. Last-known context per patient (for personalization tokens) — Last procedure, last hygienist, any open treatment, preferred channel, preferred language